Understanding food assistance

 - ensure that research informs food security policies and programs

-These measures will give farmers in partner countries better access to the new technologies and specialized expertise.
-Farming operations will be in a better position to keep pace with the growing demand for food.
+With better access to new technologies and specialized expertise, farmers in partner countries will be in a better position to keep pace with the growing demand for food.